olliezdai13/dnd-leveler/README.md

 How to set up database:
 1. You need your MySQL service running
-2. Using a client like MySQL Workbench, open daiocostichk_finalproject.sql
+2. Using a client like MySQL Workbench, open daiocostichk_finalproject.sql, found inside of the project folder.
+This contains all the SQL necessary to build our database from scratch.
+Alternatively, you can run our database dump file that should be included in the project submission.
 3. Run the entire script.
 This generates a new database called "ddcharactermanager" and seeds all the initial data, including 1 sample character.

 How to set up application: